Dev-Umisol/Secret-Scanning-API/README.md

 ## Scope (v1)

 - **Public GitHub repositories only.** Scanning private repos would require storing users' GitHub access tokens, live credentials with real access, which conflicts with a tool whose entire purpose is preventing credential exposure.
-Revisiting this is a possible future direction, but it would require encryption-at-rest and a materially larger security surface than this project's goals call for.
+Revisiting this in a possible future direction.
 - **Default branch only.** Full commit-history / all-branch scanning (like Gitleaks) was considered but scoped out, it multiplies GitHub API calls without teaching anything new about the core skills this project demonstrates (pattern matching, entropy analysis, async HTTP, caching).

 ## Database Schema